 Welcome to the third edition of our newsletter (as always the previous ones can be found here).

-We still believe strongly in chairs monitoring (we have expanded use case incl.
-ROI, TCO) but the main theme of this newsletter is IoT sales.
+We still believe strongly in chairs monitoring, (we have expanded use case incl.
+ROI, TCO) Although today we want to talk about IoT sales.

 I have been in the field for 4 years with hundreds of customers and done hundreds of PoCs.
 To a very small result.